Carlabreis/5-Public-API-Requests/README.md

 ### Aditional functionality

-Next and previous button added to toggle thru employees list.
+Using only Vanilla JavaScripts, I added the div to the DOM, and builtd functionality for the "PREV" and "NEXT" buttons added to toggle thru employees list.

 I also changed some styling:
 - Imported different font-family from Google Fonts and applied for the whole project.